dex4er/Starlight/README.md

 between the value and that supplied by `--max-reqs-per-chlid`.
 (default: none)

+## --loader

+Starlet changes the default loader to _Delayed_ to make a lower consumption of the childs and prevent problems with shared IO handlers.
+It might be set to `Plack::Loader` to restore the default loader.

 ## --spawn-interval

-If set, worker processes will not be spawned more than once than every given seconds.
-Also, when SIGHUP is being received, no more than one worker processes will be collected every given seconds.
-This feature is useful for doing a "slow-restart". (default: none)
+If set, worker processes will not be spawned more than once every given second.
+Also, when _SIGHUP_ is being received, no more than one worker process will be collected every given second.
+This feature is useful for doing a "slow restart". (default: none)

 ## --main-process-delay